risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-iceberg.md

 Our Iceberg source provides time travel capabilities, allowing you to query data from a specific point in time or version, rather than just the current state of the data.
 You can achieve this by specifying a timestamp or a version identifier.

 Here is the syntax for specifying a system time.
-The timestamp here should be in a format like `YYYY-MM-DD HH:MM:SS` or an unix timestamp in seconds.
+The timestamp here should be in a format like `YYYY-MM-DD HH:MM:SS` or a UNIX timestamp in seconds.

 ```sql
 FOR SYSTEM_TIME AS OF [STRING | NUMBER];